Article VII. Student Organization Representatives

-- Each Student Organization Representative (SOR) must be enrolled as a student at UHV (in good academic standing, of high moral character, and in compliance with all university policies and procedures) at the time of his/her election and must remain enrolled, at least halftime, throughout his/her term of office, excluding summer sessions.
+- Each Student Organization Representative (SOR) must be enrolled as a student at UHV (in good academic standing, of high moral character, and in compliance with all university policies and procedures) at the time of their appointment and must remain enrolled, at least half time, throughout their term of office, excluding summer sessions.

 Section 3.
 Purpose, Authority, Powers, and Responsibilities